NCERT Solutions for Class 5 Chapter 18 Story: Around the World

 (vii) I missed my school friends who live near my home.

-Question 2 : Make sentences using any two new words which you have learnt in
+Question 2 : Make sentences using any two new words which you have learnt in the lesson.

 (i) halt: The train halts at every station.